Zinnige Zorg - Systematic Analysis of neoplasms

-Zorginstituut Nederland’s motto is "Taking care of good health care: no more and no less than necessary".
+The motto of the National Health Care Institute is "Taking care of good health care: no more and no less than necessary".
 Every citizen must be able to count on receiving good health care.
 No more and no less than is necessary, while also avoiding unnecessary costs.

-As a public organisation, the Zorginstituut assesses health care systematically.
+As a public organisation, the National Health Care Institute assesses health care systematically.
 We assess whether diagnostics and (therapeutic) interventions are being deployed in a patient-oriented, effective and cost-effective manner.
-We do these analysis within the framework of the 'Zinnige Zorg' (Appropriate Care) programme of Zorginstituut Nederland.
+We do these analysis within the framework of the 'Zinnige Zorg' (Appropriate Care) programme of the National Health Care Institute.